 Assuming you win your case, the tribunal will assess your total loss, and you will have to give credit for sums already received from your employer, such as pay in lieu of notice or enhanced redundancy payments.

 Under the “Norton Tool” principle, where you have been summarily or unfairly dismissed without notice or without payment in lieu of notice, you can still claim the notice you should have received even though you may have started a new role without too much of a gap, so incurred limited losses.
 However, this is not the position if your claim is for constructive dismissal, where earnings from the new employment in what would have been within the notice period from your old employer where such income will be taken into account.
 You would not therefore be able to make a “double recovery” as far as the notice payment is concerned in constructive dismissal claims.

 In some cases, there is no cap on the compensation that can be awarded.
 These include cases where as well as unfair dismissal, there is a claim for discrimination, whistleblowing, a breach of a health and safety issue or where you are dismissed after trying to assert a statutory right.

 As mentioned above, in making an award for compensation in these cases, an Employment Tribunal has the power to reduce both the basic award and the compensatory award.
-This can happen if a tribunal finds an employee’s conduct contributed to the situation, or where an employer can show that even if they had followed a correct process, the decision to dismiss would still have been the same (this is known as a Polkey reduction of damages).
+This can happen if a tribunal finds your conduct was a contributory factor.
+A reduction can also occur where your employer can show that even if they had followed a correct process, the decision to dismiss you would still have been the same outcome (this is known as a Polkey reduction of damages).